ismoil793/qisqa/README.md

 Have you ever used “link in bio” tools like Linktree or TapBio?
-I decided to create one of my own, and that’s how qisqa.uz was born.
+Probably yes ✔️ I decided to create one of my own, and that’s how qisqa.uz was born.

 Here’s what makes it special: